 I recently renewed my SafeSport certification as a requirement for my accreditation as a USA Rugby & World Rugby Educator.
 Part of this process involved learning how to recognize the signs of misconduct among athletes and the adults who are a part of the game.
-While rugby has been lucky to not have any scandals such as what USA Gymnastics is tragically dealing with, it got me thinking a lot about the safety of our rugby athletes.
+While rugby has been lucky not to have any scandals such as what USA Gymnastics tragically dealt with, it got me thinking a lot about the safety of our rugby athletes.

-As more college programs are able to recruit in the traditional sense, it brings up a lot of issues for me in ensuring that students and parents are aware of conduct that is expected and things that are red flags and are unacceptable.
-Recruitment is a funny process because, for the most part, we urge students to be proactive and do all of the communicating, however, this does not mean parents, high school coaches and other invested adults should be left out of the conversation.
-High school students are minors, after all, so we all need to ensure they are protected.
+As more college programs are able to recruit in the traditional sense, it brings up a lot of issues for me in ensuring that students and parents are aware of conduct that is expected and things that are red flags and unacceptable.
+Recruitment is a funny process because, for the most part, we urge students to be proactive and do all of the communicating; however, this does not mean parents, high school coaches, and other invested adults should be left out of the conversation.
+High school students are minors, so we all need to ensure they are protected.

 Here are some of my most critical guidelines to follow:

 While I do stress that for successful college recruitment, communication should be between a student-athlete and college coach (meaning the parent(s) should not be the one directing all the communication), any communication between a player and college coach should be messages that a student is comfortable showing a parent.
 In most cases, I recommend that students email college coaches and cc their parent(s) on the communication, so everyone is on the same page.